nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Razor Markup allows Expressions within HTML code through use of the `@` as well, i.e. `<h3>My @webSiteName</h3>`.

 Deploy a new Razor Component using 'dotnet' like so `dotnet new razorcomponent -n ComponentName -o Pages`.
 This will create a new Razor Component named `ComponentName.razor` in the folder `Pages` of an existing Blazor Server Project.

+> A Razor Page can be thought of as a C# class that includes HTML rendering logic.

+### Blazor Components

+Blazor Components:

+- Are Razor Pages with Blazor syntax, and usually include C# and HTML.
+- Utilze CSS Isolation: Style rules that are applied to a Blazor Component are _only_ applied to that that Blazor Component.
+- Allow assigning elements specific to the Blazor Component as defined within a `<HeadContent>` element.
+- Allow use of `<style>` elements within the components HTML (CSS Isolation).

 ## Build and Run Blazor